adamzuyang/atlassian-onboarding-task/README.md

 4. Create the slash command within the Slack App by modifying the "Slash Commands" sidebar.
 (Be careful here, your ngrok domain might have changed.)

 To test your work, start up your app using `npm start` and enter `/compass {ARI}` in any channel within your workspace (e.g., `/compass ari:cloud:compass:2103eeed-75f8-4dc7-ab7d-94cac8de5281:component/0f67fdbc-3f54-49b0-843f-cba4842b95b3/cb33c7da-65b4-4410-a095-a136d40d017a`).
 If everything works, you should get your Compass component's name as a reply.

+Note that each time you restart ngrok, you will have to update the slash command's domain within your Slack app.

+## Submitting Your Work

+After you have verified the functionality of your `/compass` command, go ahead and submit your work.
+To do so, create a remote Github repository called {Your first name}-Compass-Onboard and push your code.

+## Deploying Your App to Heroku

+**Note**: A demo will also be part of your submission, so make sure to complete this portion of the project as well.

+While ngrok is great for testing changes locally, it can be very tedious to have to constantly update your slash command URL within the Slack app every time you restart ngrok.
+To get around this issue, and give you a bit of real-world experience with code deployments, we will make use of Heroku.

+Heroku is a container-based cloud platform as a service (PaaS) capable of deploying, managing, and scaling modern apps.
+While Heroku wouldn't be my first choice to host a large-scale enterprise service (I'd use something like AWS instead), it is minimalistic and easy to use.
+To get started, go to heroku.com and sign up for a new account using your Berkeley email.

+Once you enter the dashboard, go ahead and click "New" and create a new app called {Your first name}-compass-onboard.

+Before we deploy your app from Github, since you (should) have not pushed your `.env` file to your Github repository, we first have to ensure that your Heroku app has the right config variables to access Slack and Atlassian.
+To do so, go to the "Settings" tab on your Heroku app dashboard and copy your key-value pairs from your `.env` file to Heroku's "Config Vars".
+Your Bolt app can noww access these variables through `process.env`.

+Assuming that you've already pushed your code to Github for submission, deployment is extremely simple.
+Within your app's dashboard go to the "Deploy" tab and select "Github" for your deployment method.
+After that, all you have to do is connect Heroku to your repository and click "Deploy Branch" under "Manual deploy".

+To view the build/deployment logs and ensure that your app is running, select "More" and "View logs".

+To ensure that Slack hits your Bolt app's endpoint (which is now hosted on Heroku), update your slash command's Request URL to your Heroku URL.
+To get your heroku URL, click "Open app" on your Heroku app's dashboard.
+Don't worry if your browser says that your page can't be found.

+Finally, try out your `/compass` command in your Slack workspace to see if everything still works.
+Congratulations!
+Your app is now hosted in the cloud!